Using a solicitor

 The Scottish Legal Complaints Commission (SLCC) is a gateway for all complaints about legal practitioners, including solicitors and advocates.

-There is lots of detail about how to complain and what you can and can't complain about on the website of the Scottish Legal Complaints Commission at www.scottishlegalcomplaints.org.uk.
+There is detail about how to complain and what you can and can't complain about on the Scottish Legal Complaints Commission website.
 You can make your complaint using the SLCC online complaint form or by downloading, completing and signing a complaint form and sending it to SLCC at the address below.

 Once you are ready to make your complaint, you must send a completed complaint form by email or post to: